James May among those to remember rally star Ken Block after death aged 55 - NewsBreak

 “He was pronounced deceased at the scene from injuries sustained in the accident,” it said in a statement.

-The Sheriff’s Office added that Block was riding in a group but was alone when the accident happened.
+The Sheriff’s Office added that Block was riding in a group but was alone when the accident occurred.

 Comments / 0